mdarif551578/lizoneducation-site/README.md

         ```bash
         npm run genkit:dev
         ```
-        This will start the Genkit development server, allowing the Next.js app to communicate with your AI flows.
+        This starts the Genkit development server, allowing the Next.js app to communicate with your AI flows.

-5.  **Build for production:**
+## Static Site Deployment (e.g., on Cloudflare Pages)

+This project is configured for static site generation, which means you can deploy it to any static hosting provider like Cloudflare Pages, Vercel, or Netlify.

+1.  **Build the static site:**
+    Run the build command.
+This will generate a static version of your site in the `out` directory.
     ```bash
     npm run build
     ```

+2.  **Deploy to Cloudflare Pages:**
+    - Log in to your Cloudflare dashboard.
+    - Go to **Workers & Pages** > **Create application** > **Pages** > **Upload assets**.
+    - Drag and drop the `out` folder generated in the previous step into the upload area.
+    - Click **Deploy site**.
+Cloudflare will handle the rest!

+    Alternatively, you can connect your Git repository (e.g., on GitHub) to Cloudflare Pages for automatic deployments.
+    - **Build command:** `npm run build`
+    - **Build output directory:** `out`